The Brain Tumor Sequence Registration (BraTS-Reg) Challenge: Establishing Correspondence Between Pre-Operative and Follow-up MRI Scans of Diffuse Glioma Patients: Challenge Description

-Specifically, all mpMRI scans were first re-oriented so that all scans are transformed into the same Left-Post-Superior (LPS) coordinate system, and then rigidly co-registered to the same anatomical space (i.e., the SRI24 atlas \cite{SRI_rohlfing2010sri24}).
-All rigid registrations were performed using “Greedy”\footnote{\url{github.com/pyushkevich/greedy}} \cite{yushkevich2016fast}, a CPU-based C++ implementation of the greedy diffeomorphic registration algorithm \cite{joshi2004unbiased}.
+The complete multi-institutional dataset consisted of scans acquired under routine clinical conditions, and hence reflected very heterogeneous acquisition equipment and protocols, resulting in differences in the image properties.
+To ensure consistency and keep the challenge focused on the registration problem, all included scans were pre-processed and provided to the participants in the Neuroimaging Informatics Technology Initiative (NIfTI) file format \citep{nifti}.
+Specifically, three steps of pre-processing were performed for the complete challenge dataset, in line with the BraTS pre-processing protocol \citep{menze2014multimodal,bakas2017advancing,bakas2018identifying,baid2021rsna}: i) all scans were first re-oriented into the Left-Post-Superior (LPS) coordinate system and rigidly co-registered to the same canonical anatomical space (i.e., the SRI24 atlas \citep{SRI_rohlfing2010sri24}). ii) all scans were then resampled to the same isotropic resolution (i.e., $1 mm^{3}$). iii) subsequently, brain extraction was performed to remove non-cerebral tissues like the skull, scalp, and dura from scans \citep{thakur2020brain}.
+Depending on the data source, these steps have been performed using different tools\citep{thakur2020brain,captk,kofler2020brats,chakrabarty2023integrative}, all resulting in the same image format.
+Rigid registration was performed using either ``Greedy''\footnote{\url{github.com/pyushkevich/greedy}} \citep{yushkevich2016fast}, a CPU-based C++ implementation of the greedy diffeomorphic registration algorithm \citep{joshi2004unbiased}, or ANTs \citep{avants2011reproducible}, depending on the institutional source.
 Greedy shares multiple concepts and implementation strategies within the SyN tool in the ANTs package but focuses on computational efficiency.
-Greedy is integrated into the ITK-SNAP\footnote{\url{itksnap.org}} segmentation software \cite{yushkevich2006user, yushkevich2019user}, as well as the Cancer Imaging Phenomics Toolkit (CaPTk\footnote{\url{www.cbica.upenn.edu/captk}} \cite{captk, fathi2020cancer, captk_2, captk_3}).
-After this rigid registration step, we performed brain extraction using the Brain Mask Generator (BrainMaGe\footnote{\url{github.com/CBICA/BrainMaGe}}) \cite{thakur2019skull, thakur2020brain}, which is based on a deep learning segmentation architecture (namely U-Net \cite{ronneberger2015u}) and uses a novel training strategy introducing the brain's shape as a prior and hence allowing it to be agnostic to the input MRI sequence.
-BrainMaGe was used to remove non-cerebral tissues like the skull, scalp, and dura from all scans considered in this challenge.
+Brain extraction was performed using Brain Mask Generator (BrainMaGe\footnote{\url{github.com/CBICA/BrainMaGe}}) \citep{thakur2019skull, thakur2020brain} or HD-BET \citep{isensee2019automated}.
+BrainMaGe is based on a deep learning segmentation architecture (namely U-Net \citep{ronneberger2015u}) and uses a novel training strategy introducing the brain shape as a prior and hence allowing it to be agnostic to the input MRI sequence.
+HD-BET is another deep learning-based brain extraction method trained on glioma patients.
+Notably, the complete pre-processing pipeline has been incorporated in the BraTS Toolkit \citep{kofler2020brats}, the Cancer Imaging Phenomics Toolkit (CaPTk\footnote{\url{www.cbica.upenn.edu/captk}} \citep{captk, fathi2020cancer, captk_2, captk_3}), and the Integrative Imaging Informatics for Cancer Research: Workflow Automation for Neuro-Oncology (I3CR-WANO\footnote{\url{https://github.com/satrajitgithub/NRG_AI_NeuroOnco_preproc}}) framework \citep{chakrabarty2023integrative}, which were actually used for the pre-processing of the provided sequences.